Mozart: Symphony 12 - 14

 Winds: flute, horn

 Here we are back to a foot-stamping Minuet, although Fischer and crew take a gentler approach than normal.
-It is the unexpected appearance of a C-natural which leads to a secondary dominant, a somewhat distant note from the opening A Major providing the surprise.
+It is the unexpected appearance of a C-natural in the fourth measure (which leads to a secondary dominant), a somewhat distant note coming from the opening A Major, thus providing the surprise.

 Mozart chooses the relative minor for the Trio, again given over to solo strings.
-Here, they play with a more spare tone, although it warms up when the second section transitions back to C Major.
-The change from subdivided triplets to duples is notable as well.
+Here, they play with a more spare tone, although the tone warms up when the second section transitions back to C Major.
+The rhythmic change from subdivided triplets to duples is notable as well.

 Movement 4